Research

 Schematic of multiscale modeling of cloud cavitation: (From the left) ultrasound transducer, bubble cloud, sub-grid scale bubbles, bubble interface resolved on fine grids.

-Turbulent dispersed multiphase flows
+Turbulent multiphase flows

 Horizontal clustering of bubbles near the wall in a turbulent channel flow.
 (Maeda et al)